Bernard Comrie: Personal life

+Professional life

 Academic career

 For 17 years he was professor at and director of the former Department of Linguistics at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, combined with a post as Distinguished Professor of Linguistics at the University of California, Santa Barbara, where he returned full-time from 1 June 2015.
 He has also taught at the University of Southern California and the University of California, Los Angeles.